 You can vote your shares by attending the meeting or by completing and signing a proxy card.
 Attached is the proxy card for the meeting that is being solicited by our board of directors.
 Please follow the instructions on the proxy card.
 You may change your mind and cancel your proxy card by sending us written notice, by signing and returning a proxy card with a later date, or by voting in person or by proxy at the meeting.
-We will not be able to count a proxy card unless we receive it at our principal executive offices at 5 Ha'solelim Street, Tel Aviv, Israel, or our registrar and transfer agent receives it in the enclosed envelope, by June 25, 2013 at 6:59 A.M.
-Israel time, which is June 24, 2013 at 11:59 P.M.
+We will not be able to count a proxy card unless we receive it at our principal executive offices at 5 Ha'solelim Street, Tel Aviv, Israel, or our registrar and transfer agent receives it in the enclosed envelope, by June 7, 2016 at 6:59 A.M.
+Israel time, which is June 6, 2016 at 11:59 P.M.
 Eastern daylight time.
-If you sign and return the enclosed proxy card, your shares will be voted in favor of all of the proposed resolutions, whether or not you specifically indicate a "FOR" vote, unless you abstain or vote against a specific resolution.
-In addition, by signing and returning the proxy card you are confirming that you do not have a "personal interest" in any proposed resolution, unless you specifically note on the proxy card that you have a "personal interest" with respect to a specific resolution.
+By signing and returning the proxy card you are confirming that you are not a "controlling shareholder" and do not have a "personal interest" in any proposed resolution, unless you specifically note on the proxy card that you are a "controlling shareholder" or have a "personal interest" with respect to a specific resolution.